-Do you need your Mac to keep running no matter what?
-You might want to make sure that if your computer crashes or there’s a brief power outage in your area, and you aren’t near your Mac, that it restarts on its own.
+Do you need your Mac to keep running, no matter what?
+You might want to make sure that if your computer crashes or there’s a brief power outage in your area and you aren’t near your Mac, it restarts on its own.

-With a simple Terminal command, you can make your Mac automatically restart after a crash and here’s how along with a few other Terminal tips.
+With a simple Terminal command or flip of a switch in System Settings, you can make your Mac automatically restart after a crash or power failure, and this tutorial shows you how to do that.

 Terminal command to automatically restart your Mac

-Now, enter the following Terminal command into the window and then hit Return.
+Open Terminal, enter the following Terminal command into the window, and then hit Return.

 sudo systemsetup -setrestartfreeze on

 Enter your password, hit Return once more, and that’s it.
 You should never have to enter this command again.